-By air: Malta International Airport in Luqa services Air Malta / Lufthansa / Alitalia / British Airways / Ryanair / Easy Jet/ Turkish Airlines / Wizz Air / Emirates / Etihad / Qatar Airways.
-Flights operate daily to Europe, Far East, North America, and North Africa.
+By air: Malta International Airport in Luqa services Air Malta / Lufthansa / Alitalia / British Airways / Ryanair / Easy Jet/ Turkish Airlines / Wizz Air / Emirates / Ethihad / Qatar airways.
+Flights operate daily to Europe, Far East, North America and North Africa.
 Malta is also served by cruise liners and catamarans from the Grand Harbour of Valletta.

-Public transport, by bus service, is at a very low rate and there are taxi services.
+Public transport, by bus service are at very low rate and there are taxi services.

 No trains or underground trains are found on the Island.